Zeugma440/atldotnet/README.md

 ## What is NOT ATL .NET ?

-Audio Tools Library .NET is not :
+Audio Tools Library .NET is not

 * a standalone application : it is a library aimed at being used by developers to build software

-* an audio file tagger : it only _reads_ data

-NB : I'm currently playing with experimental classes aimed at securely creating, editing and removing metadata (tags).
-It might take some time to stabilize, since altering audio files needs thorough testing

 * an audio music player : it gives access to various properties and metadata (see below for the comprehensive list), but does not process audio data into an audible signal